Staten Island to the Oakwood Section

 18

-The part most people underestimate: doing this across state lines
+The part most people underestimate: buying here while selling there

 Here's what nobody tells you.
-If you're selling a house in New Jersey and buying in Oakwood, you're not running one transaction—you're running two, in two states, with two completely different rulebooks, on the same clock.
+If you're selling your current home and buying in Oakwood, you're not running one transaction.
+You're running two, on the same clock, with your equity stuck in the middle.

 That's where deals get expensive, or fall apart.

 • The timing is a tightrope.
 Sell first and you may be renting back or scrambling for a place.
 Buy first and you're carrying two homes.
-Coordinating a NJ closing and a NY closing—deposits, rate locks, possession dates—is the difference between a smooth move and a month of chaos.
+Coordinating two closings (deposits, rate locks, possession dates) is the difference between a smooth move and a month of chaos.

-• The money math is state-specific.
-NJ exit/transfer costs, NY's mortgage recording tax and the mansion tax over $1M, flood-insurance binders before closing—these don't show up in either state's standard checklist.
-They show up in yours.
+• The money math has traps.
+The mortgage recording tax, the mansion tax over $1M, flood-insurance binders that must be in place before closing.
+None of it shows up on a standard checklist.
+It shows up in yours.

 This is exactly the gap I built Real Connect Group to close.
-I'm licensed in both New York and New Jersey, I work the Staten Island and New Jersey sides every week, and I quarterback both transactions as one move—so the sale funds the purchase, the timelines line up, and you're never exposed in the seam between two states.
+I run both sides of this move every week, the sale and the purchase, and I quarterback the two transactions as one, so the sale funds the purchase, the timelines line up, and you're never exposed in the seam between them.

 You don't need two agents who don't talk to each other.
-You need one person who speaks both markets.
+You need one person who runs the whole move.

 19

-Oakwood is close to perfect for one specific buyer: the family that wants a detached home, a real yard, and the water close by—without handing New Jersey a five-figure tax bill every single year.
+Oakwood is close to perfect for one specific buyer: the family that wants a detached home, a real yard, and the water close by, at a carrying cost that doesn't fight them every single month.

 You give up some commute time and you do your flood homework.
 In return you get space, coastline, a Level I hospital around the corner, a top high school next door, and a carrying cost that lets you actually live in the house instead of working to pay for it.